squarealfa/dart_framework/proto_mapper/proto_annotations/README.md

 This library contains annotations that mark classes for code generation.
 This package is companion to the proto_mapper package.

-The purpose of this package, alongside its companion proto_mapper package, is to significantly reduce the workload of exposing Dart business model classes as protocol buffer messages to be used with gRPC.
+The purpose of this package, alongside its companion [proto_generator](https://pub.dev/packages/proto_generator) package, is to significantly reduce the workload of exposing Dart business model classes as protocol buffer messages to be used with gRPC.

 ## Workflow